HCTC: Information for Tax Professionals

-For the 2012 tax year, candidates for the HCTC can claim 72.5% of their payments for qualified health insurance premiums.
-Individuals receive an HCTC Eligibility Kit in the mail if they meet candidate requirements.
+For the 2013 tax year, candidates for the HCTC can claim 72.5% of their payments for qualified health insurance premiums.
+Individuals receive an HCTC Eligibility Certificate in the mail if they meet candidate requirements.
 We need your help to make sure they know about and understand how to claim the HCTC.
 Start by asking the individuals if, during any part of the tax year, they were:

 - A Pension Benefit Guaranty Corporation (PBGC) payee and 55 years old or older or

 - An eligible Trade Adjustment Assistance (TAA) recipient (including Alternative TAA or Reemployment TAA).
 An eligible TAA recipient is someone who receives a Trade Readjustment Allowance (TRA) or is in an approved break in training, or receives Unemployment Insurance (UI) in lieu of TRA, while otherwise eligible for TRA.
 TAA recipients also must meet eligibility deadlines for enrollment in TAA-approved training or receive a written waiver to maintain HCTC eligibility.

 If the answer to any of these questions is "yes," and if the individuals are enrolled in a qualified health plan, it would be beneficial to review the requirements listed on the HCTC Eligibility Requirements and How to Receive the HCTC page in detail with them to determine if they can claim this valuable tax credit.

 Important Information Regarding the Medical Loss Ratio (MLR) Rebate

 Due to the Affordable Care Act enacted in May 2010, insurance companies are required to spend a specified percentage of premium dollars on medical care and quality improvement activities, meeting an MLR standard.
-Beginning in the 2012 tax year, insurance companies that did not meet the MLR standard in the 2011 tax year were required to provide rebates to their consumers.
+Insurance companies that do not meet the MLR standard are required to provide rebates to their consumers.
 If your customer received an MLR rebate in 2013 for coverage and premiums paid in 2012, that included months they received the HCTC, they must return a portion of that rebate to the IRS.

 Please note this is a unique situation that only affects a small group of taxpayers.